Close

 Standard’s HR department activities fit into the four stages of HR planning via the following:

-The two HR department representatives review the various responsibilities linked to the open position.
+1. Situation Analysis: HR department representatives review the various responsibilities linked to the open position.
 Standard utilizes an Accountability Chart, which identifies all the roles of every position within the company.
-If the responsibilities for a position change, the Accountability Chart is updated.
+If responsibilities for a position change, the Accountability Chart is updated.

-Standard’s work production is weather-dependent and, to an extent, seasonal.
-Most production takes place from April through October, with the months November through March being the “lighter” production months.
-It follows that demand forecasts are focused on increased demand in the late spring, summer and early fall time periods; however, recruiting efforts continue year-round.
+2. Human Resources: Demand forecasting Standard’s work production is weather-dependent and, to an extent, seasonal.
+Most production takes place from April through October, with the months of November through March being the “lighter” production months.
+It follows that demand forecasts are focused on increased demand in the late spring, summer, and early fall time periods; however, recruiting efforts continue year-round.

-HR coordinates with the division managers, and supervisors help develop action plans.
+4. Plan Development: HR coordinates with the division managers and supervisors to help develop action plans.
 The managers and supervisors describe needs, and the HR department uses this information to develop a specific plan for filling an open position.

 One of the keys to successful recruitment (and retention) of human capital is promoting Standard’s wealth of benefits and better-than-market compensation.
-And over time, we have found that the most significant programs that Standard offers are providing each employee with their “Opportunity Vision”.
-This program outlines the advancement opportunities that suit each individual employee as well as steps to be taken and responsibilities for that employee to fulfill in order to advance in the organization.
+And over time, we have found that the most significant program that Standard offers is providing each employee with their “Opportunity Vision”.
+This program outlines the advancement opportunities that suit each individual employee as well as steps to be taken and responsibilities for that employee to fulfill to advance in the organization.

 Orientation: The HR department at Standard also ensures new employees are properly oriented.
 Orientation responsibilities include: